-As an artform based in the body, I believe that dance is uniquely situated to be a catalyst for human connection and empathy.
+As an artform based in the body, dance is uniquely situated to be a catalyst for human connection and empathy.
 Through the interrelatedness of our own corporeality, and the carriage of our common humanity and experience, it is my belief that the body itself can be a site of research, creation, and connection.
 The impetus of my work as an artist is to cultivate and promote such empathy and connection.

 Looking to the body as a site of embodied memory and experience, my creative work and research investigates the role of personal narrative, specificity, and vulnerability, as well as storytelling, in creating empathetic connection in both process and performance.
-Drawing on personal experience and narrative, as well cross-disciplinary inspiration, my creative process engages Authentic Movement (an improvisational movement practice) as a methodology of embodied reflection, response, and movement generation.
-Drawing on the work of autobiographical performance, I am drawn to individual detail and specificity, and am interested in how we locate and engage such detail in kinesthetic performance.
-This interest continues to draw me towards the incorporation of tactile props in performance – kinesthetically specific elements – as invitations toward experiences of kinesthetic empathy within an audience.
-Beyond movement, I am drawn to spoken word and poetry, both as sources of inspiration and as elements of performance itself.
+Drawing on personal experience and narrative, as well as cross-disciplinary inspiration, my creative process invites dancers into a co-creative choreographic process, engaging Authentic Movement (an improvisational movement practice) as a methodology of embodied reflection, response, and movement generation.
+Drawing inspiration from the individual detail and specificity of autobiographical performance in the theatre landscape, I am curious about how we locate and engage such detail in kinesthetic performance.
+This interest also frequently draws me towards the incorporation of spoken word, developed in a body-first approach to text, walking dancers through a process of determining what information is valuable to share with an audience as context, and when speaking with the body alone is the strongest choice.
+I am also drawn to the incorporation of poetry, both as a source of inspiration in the creative process, and as an element of performance itself.